programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 [^5]: I made these results a little easier to read by running identical code in a [Jupyter Notebook](https://programminghistorian.org/en/lessons/jupyter-notebooks).
 If you run the code on the command line, the results will be the same, but they will be formatted a little differently.

 [^6]: It's certainly possible to scale the results of Euclidean or city block distance as well, but it's not done by default.

-[^7]: This book also contains Cavendish's proto-science fiction novel *The Blazing World*, and it could be interesting to investigate the similarities within different parts of the book.